saucelabs/elemental-next/frontend/docs/34-css-vs-xpath-3/ruby.md

 language: ruby
 ---

-# CSS vs. XPath, Conclusion

->**NOTE: This is part 3 of 3.
-For the first installment, [go here](https://elementalselenium.com/docs/css-vs-xpath/32-css-vs-xpath).
-> For the second installment, go [here](https://elementalselenium.com/docs/css-vs-xpath-2/33-css-vs-xpath-2).**

-## Intro

-In [the last tip](https://elementalselenium.com/docs/css-vs-xpath-2/33-css-vs-xpath-2) I provided benchmarks that showed XPath and CSS performance across various browsers.
-Since then I've received feedback on some things that my test was missing -- most notably more browser coverage (e.g., Internet Explorer 9 and 10) and testing against a larger and deeper page.

 ## A Solution

 In order to make sure these benchmarks are as thorough as possible I've put together